 Drillbotics is now a registered trademark.
 According to international law, the proper reference is to use Drillbotics® instead of Drillbotics™.
 The trademark reference is only needed the first time Drillbotics is referenced.

 Any team that wishes to use the trademark on signs, tee shirts, technical papers or for other purposes may receive a no-cost license upon request.
 Send the request by email to the committee at competition@Drillbotics.com.
 Upon completion of the license agreement, access to the files with the logo will be made available.
+Unfortunately, trademark law requires us to enforce this for everyone to maintain our trademark, so please ask for license before you use our mark.

 Appendix A: Group A Project Definition